amazon-archives/aws-media-services-workflow-composer/RuleBasedEncoding/README.md

 The VOD solution will pass along all the key value pairs in the JSON metadata used to trigger the workflow, even if they are not used by the current workflow.
 This behavior will enable us to pass Mediainfo Rules when we trigger a new workflow.
 The rules can be used later in code we add to the VOD solution step functions.

-# Part 2: Configure a serverless application to create and manage Mediainfo Rules
+# Part 2: Configure the serverless application used to create rules

-The Lab Toolkit stack (`reinvent-rules`) created webpages backed by API Gateway, Lambda and Dynamodb that will be used to:
+The Lab Toolkit stack (`reinvent-rules`) created webpages backed by API Gateway, Lambda and DynamoDB that will be used to:
 1) drive the Mediainfo Rule creation
 2) to visualize the workflow data created by the Video on Demand on AWS solution.

-In this section of the workshop, we will confgure and test these resources to work with the Video on Demand on AWS solution stack you deployed earlier.
+In this section of the workshop, we will configure and test these resources to work with the Video on Demand on AWS solution stack you deployed earlier.

 ![Rules and Workflows](../images/ServerlessWebApp-new.png)